Uhelná: Etymology

 The initial German name of the village was Sörgsdorf (meaning "Sörg's village").
 The Czech name Serksdorf was created by transcription of the German name.
 In 1948, the name Uhelná (adjective form of 'coal') was introduced.
 It refers to the coal mining that used to be done there.

 Geography

 Uhelná is located about 20 km northwest of Jeseník and 87 km north of Olomouc.
 The municipal territory briefly borders Poland in the south.
-Most of the municipal territory lies in the Golden Mountains, but the northern part with the villages of Uhelná, Dolní Fořt and Horní Fořt lies in the Vidnava Lowlands.
-The highest point, located on the Czech-Polish border, is at 799 m above sea level.
+Most of the municipal territory lies in the Golden Mountains, but the northern part with the villages of Uhelná, Dolní Fořt and Horní Fořt lies in the Vidnava Lowland.
+The highest point, located on the Czech–Polish border, is at 799 m above sea level.
 The stream Lánský potok originates here and flows across the municipality.

 History

 The first written mention of Uhelná (under its initial name Serksdorf) is from 1290.

 Transport

-There are no railways or major roads passing through the municipality.
+The I/60 road, which connects Jeseník with the Czech–Polish border, runs through the municipality.